keptn/lifecycle-toolkit/docs/docs/installation/configuration/Openshift.md

 # Installing on Openshift

-To install on Openshift, set the value `global.isOpenshift` in the `values.yaml` file to true.
+To install on OpenShift, set the value `global.openShift.enabled` in the `values.yaml` file to true.
 In practice this means that `runAsUser` and `runAsGroup` are removed, since Openshift sets those automatically.